For most visitors, Gran Canaria is just a beach destination where they can enjoy a great weather all year round.

 But just like the other Canary Islands, Gran Canaria has so much more to offer besides the popular tourist spots: beautiful nature, secret beaches, amazing views from mountain tops and beautiful towns where you can discover more about the Canarian culture.

-If you want to go off the beaten track and explore more around Gran Canaria, read our list of recommended places below to discover the island's beauty, beyond what most tourist guides tell you.
+If you want to go off the beaten track and explore more around Gran Canaria, read our list below with recommended places and secluded beaches, in order to discover the island's beauty, beyond what most tourist guides tell you.

 5 secret spots to discover in Gran Canaria - Explore the island's hidden gems

 This amazing place is located in the municipality of Telde and it's one of those places where it's fascinating to just sit and watch the Atlantic ocean and its powerful waves.

 El Bufadero de la Garita is actually a basalt formation of volcanic origin, that gets inundated with water, which is then sprayed out of the hole like a water fountain.
 It is an interesting phenomena but it's important to keep your distance from the hole, especially during high waves and wind, as the place is considered dangerous and many people have died here after being pulled in by the waves.

 Located in the north of Gran Canaria, in the town of Moya, El Roque gives the visitor the opportunity to get lost on old narrow streets, until finally reaching the ocean.
 Here you can admire again the force of the ocean and if you're able to time your visit accordingly, watching the sunset from El Roque is an experience that you won't forget from your trip to Gran Canaria.

 El Bufadero de Tauro is located in Mogan and it's yet another beautiful natural sight to see while in Gran Canaria, again keeping in mind that this place can get dangerous, especially during the high tide.